Benefits And Eligibility Verification

-- Client Query – used to verify whether MedCost performs Utilization Management for
+- Client Query – verify whether MedCost performs Utilization Management for an employer group

-- Web Certification – used to initiate certification of an inpatient acute care stay or certain outpatient procedures; tool walks providers through the precertification process and all necessary information
+- Web Certification – initiate certification of an inpatient acute care stay or certain outpatient procedures; guides you through the precertification process and all necessary information

-- Certification Status –used to verify whether a medical procedure has been certified, non-certified, or is still in process.
+- Certification Status – verify whether a medical procedure has been certified, non-certified, or is still in process.

 1. Where should medical claims be filed?

-If you are a participating MedCost provider, you can file claims to MedCost electronically using our EDI filing number, 56162; or mail claims to MedCost, P.O.
+If you are a participating MedCost provider, you should file claims to MedCost electronically using our EDI filing number, 56162.
+If necessary, mail claims to MedCost, P.O.
 Box 25307, Winston-Salem, NC 27114-5307.
-All other providers should mail claims to the out-of-network claim mailing address listed on the patient’s ID card.

 2. What is MedCost’s Payer ID number?